kubernetes-sigs/kueue/keps/582-preempt-based-on-flavor-order/README.md

 List the specific goals of the KEP.
 What is it trying to achieve?
 How will we know that this has succeeded?
 -->
-- a mechanism to enable high priority jobs preempt low priority jobs using a flavor before considering the next resource flavor when scheduling
+- a mechanism to enable high priority jobs preempt low priority jobs using a flavor or borrow before considering the next resource flavor when scheduling

 ### Non-Goals